Employer Branding and How It Can Attract Quality Candidates

 4. Gather feedback.

-Now is not the time to be shy and dance around harsh truths.
-Negative feedback is there to help you understand how to improve...if you truly want to improve.
-Take all of your reviews and other feedback seriously!
+Now is not the time to dance around harsh truths.
+Negative feedback is there to help you understand how to improve.
+Take all of your reviews and other feedback seriously.
+Consider conducting anonymous surveys and asking current employees about certain aspects of working for your company.

 Remember that responsiveness helps increase trust in your employer brand.
 Maintain visibility and demonstrate transparency as a company.

-Solicit feedback in employee exit interviews.
-They’ll be able to give you a good idea of what you were doing poorly, and what you can be doing better.
+Be sure to also gather feedback in employee exit interviews.
 These employees on their way out will likely be more honest than those who are still currently employed.

 5. Do some math.

 It’s not enough to just decide on a strategy and hope for the best.
-Well you can, but if you want to get serious about growth and improvement, you need to be monitoring your progress objectively and consistently.
+If you want to get serious about growth and improvement, you need to be monitoring your progress objectively and consistently.

 6. Stay flexible.

-If you are committed to improvement, this means you have to be open to adjusting and letting go of habits that are no longer serving you.
+If you are committed to improvement, you have to be open to adjusting and letting go of habits that are no longer serving you.
 When you resist change, you resist growth.

 When your data tells you that something isn’t working or that you need to change, follow it!
 What worked yesterday might not work today, and what’s working today might not work tomorrow.
 It is important to be open to changing your strategies.